 Lines in will be 0800hrs.

-Lines in/lines out will be called by the captain of the Bermuda Anglers Club team and announced by him (or any person on the boat on which the captain is fishing) on VHF channel 8.
+Lines in/lines out will be called by the captain of the team representing the Bermuda Anglers Club and announced by him or her (or any person on the boat on which the captain is fishing) on VHF channel 8.

 Fishing times may be changed at the discretion of the Tournament Committee.